Republic of China Armed Forces: Civilian control of the military

 The modern day ROC military is styled after western military systems, mostly the US military.
 Internally, it has a political warfare branch/department that tightly controls and monitors each level of the ROC military, and reports directly to the General Headquarters of the ROC military, and if necessary, directly to the President of the ROC.
 This is a carryover from the pre-1949 era, when KMT and its army were penetrated by Communist agents repeatedly and led to frontline units defecting to Communist China.
 To strengthen their control over the military and prevent massive defection after retreating to Taiwan in 1949, CKS and CCK employed tight control over the military, by installing political officers and commissioners down to the company level, in order to ensure political correctness in the military and loyalty toward ROC leadership.
 This gave the political officers/commissars a great deal of power, allowing them to overrule the unit commander and take over the unit.
 Only in recent years has the political warfare department (due to cutbacks) reduced its power within the ROC military.

-Two defense reform laws implemented in 2002 granted the civilian defense minister control over the entire military, and expanded legislative oversight authority for the first time in history.
+Two defence reform laws implemented in 2002 granted the civilian defence minister control over the entire military, and expanded legislative oversight authority for the first time in history.
 In the past the ROC military was closely linked with and controlled by the KMT (Nationalist Party).
 Following the democratization of the 1990s the military moved to a politically neutral position, though the senior officer ranks remained dominated by KMT members in 2001.
 In the years following the handover of control to civilian authority politicians remained wary of associating too closely with the military due to the legacy of martial law and the associated abuses conducted by the military.
 Support for the military increased in accordance with threats from the PRC and the Russian invasion of Ukraine however even in the 2020s many Taiwanese were still distrustful of the military.